mchenryspagg/sql-portfolio-project/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-An portfolio project involving a detailed analysis of 37,997 high school/college student records to showcase key insights through the aid of effective visualizations aimed at evaluating the factors affecting student's academic performance in high school and colleges in the US.
+A portfolio project involving a detailed analysis of 37,997 high school/college student records to showcase key insights through the aid of effective visualizations aimed at evaluating the factors affecting student's academic performance in high school and colleges in the USA.

 ## Dataset

 - This **[data set](https://content.cloudfront.entrylevel.net/experience/data3/module-4/Module+4+-+Task+Files.zip?_gl=1*pfl0lt*_ga*MTkwNzE2MzgwOC4xNjY2NzE1NTk0*_ga_8RTQ11GGMX*MTY3MDgwMTEyMS44OC4xLjE2NzA4MDUzNzcuNjAuMC4w)** contains four csv files of student data provided by Entry Level for the purpose of this report.
-The four csv files contain data about the _country info, student academic info, student family details_ and _student personal details_ respectively for 4739 unique student id.
-The four dataset were combine using sqliteonline to form a report table which served as our database from where we then created additional tables used to answer our research questions.
+The four csv files contain data about the _country info, student academic info, student family details_ and _student personal details_ respectively for 37997 student records.
+The four datasets were combined using sqlite to form a reporting table which served as our database from where we then created additional tables used to answer our research questions.

 - Key column variables in the dataset includes :